ReactEMG Stroke: Healthy-to-Stroke Few-shot Adaptation for sEMG-Based Intent Detection: METHOD

 \subsubsection{Full Fine-tuning}

-In full-model fine-tuning, we updated all parameters end-to-end, including both backbone and classification head.
+In full-model fine-tuning, we updated all model parameters.
 This offers the greatest flexibility to match stroke-specific EMG distributions, but is also the most compute-intensive and the most susceptible to overfitting and forgetting in the few-shot regime.